 1. Convenient account opening in minutes

 Digital self-onboarding allows customers to open a bank account no matter where they are or what device they are using.
-Simplifying access to banking services and reducing the time to open an account to just a few minutes makes life easier for customers and removes barriers to switching.
+Simplifying access to banking services and shortening the account opening process to just a few minutes makes life easier for customers and removes barriers to switching.

-Next-generation onboarding consists of gathering and validating basic information about a customer, reviewing provided documents, and performing due diligence to ensure legal and regulatory compliance.
-This process can be completed in about five steps in less than 5 minutes by using remote review services from ID and Optical Character Recognition (OCR) to automate the document review and validation steps.
+Next-generation onboarding consists of gathering and verifying basic information about a customer, reviewing documents provided, and performing due diligence to ensure legal and regulatory compliance.
+This process can be completed in about five steps in less than 5 minutes using remote review services from ID and Optical Character Recognition (OCR) to automate document review and validation.

 According to OneSpan.com, facilitating digital account opening is already a top priority for banks and financial institutions.
-68% of respondents are actively using it in their onboarding processes.
-Self-onboarding not only greatly improves the customer experience, but also streamlines data collection and processing, allowing banks to allocate their resources elsewhere.
+68% of respondents are actively using this in their onboarding processes.
+Self-onboarding not only significantly improves the customer experience, but also streamlines data collection and processing, allowing banks to deploy their resources elsewhere.

 2. Account-to-account (A2A) payments